Shorxi/The-Glass-Matrix-Architecture-/README.md

 - **Universal Access:** Make extreme cooling and high‑end packaging *available to the entire semiconductor industry* as open infrastructure.

 ---
+### 🔌 Electrical Transparency — Standard Board Integration

+The Solid‑Flow MVC Platform preserves the complete electrical data path used in conventional semiconductor packaging.
+All signals pass from the silicon die through the carrier and into the PCB using industry‑standard interfaces:

+- ACF‑bonded die‑to‑carrier micro‑contacts
+- Ultra‑low‑loss TGV vertical routing
+- Universal Ti/Cu/Ni/Au UBM stack for BGA/LGA compatibility

+No new protocols, sockets, or board‑level standards are required.
+The carrier is electrically transparent and integrates seamlessly with any existing PCB ecosystem.

+---

 ## ⚙️ Platform Highlights